 This post may contain affiliate links.
 You can read my disclosure page for more information.

-It’s still 100 degrees here in Texas, but the menu board at Starbucks informs me that it is fall.
+It’s still warm here in Texas, but the menu board at Starbucks informs me that it is fall.
 The Pumpkin Spice Latte and other autumnal flavored drinks are back!
+Have you tried that new Apple Crisp Machiato?

-I wondered how pumpkin spice macarons might taste.
-I haven’t made macarons in several months.
+I have wondered how pumpkin spice macarons might taste.
+I haven’t made macarons in a while, so this was a good time to get back in.
 You might remember that I learned how to make macarons last winter when I took cooking classes at Sur La Table.
 Macarons are not to be confused with macaroons.
 Two different things.

 They are made with egg whites and almond flour and powdered sugar and other ingredients to give them their flavor.
 As with all meringues, they are best made on a dry day.
 Which is why I haven’t made them all summer.
 My glasses fog up every time I walk out of the house or get out of the car. 🙁